 David “DG” Grant

-Problem #2: Phrasing problem #1 without sounding like a pompous, know-it-all egghead.
+Reason #2: Phrasing problem #1 without sounding like a pompous, know-it-all egghead.

 Problem #3: To convince potential employers that I’m not the “pretentious artsy” type, but also believe that I can (and have) competently performed EVERY one of those previously mentioned job positions.